JJancis/JJancis/README.md

 - 👋 Hi, I’m Justyna
+- 🎓I completed the @codeacademy.lt Frontend course for beginners
-- 💻 Self-taught from Civil Engineer to Front End Developer
+- 💻  Now self-taught from Civil Engineer to Front End Developer
 - 🌱 I’m currently learning Javascript / How JavaScript Works Behind the Scenes
 - 📈 I’m looking for an internship opportunity
 - 📫 You can reach me at justyna.jancis@gmail.com and on +37064582108